 Choosing the Right Widgets for Your User Interface

-- Functionality: Know the core functionalities and interactive elements of your app.
-Flutter gives a wide range of widgets for taking inputs, navigation, animations, and more.
-Choose widgets that provide the needed functionality while maintaining a seamless user experience.
+Identify the core functionalities and interactive elements of your app.
+Flutter offers widgets for inputs, navigation, animations, and more.
+Choose widgets that provide the required functionality while ensuring a seamless user experience.

 Creating Custom Widgets for a Unique UI Experience